 The guidance is not, however, legally binding and should not be regarded as a complete and authoritative statement of law.

 Health Rights Information Scotland (HRIS) has produced a series of seven leaflets which cover the main categories of overseas visitors.
-These leaflets can be found under the Related Links.
+These leaflets can be found under the Related downloads.